What To Do in Paris' 15th Arrondissement

-If it’s your first time in Paris then don’t make the 15e a priority - this city has a lot to offer and the 15e is very residential.
+If it’s your first time here then don’t make the 15th arrondissement of Paris a priority - this city has a lot to offer and the 15th is very residential.
 But, if you’ve been here before, you might want to check it out because there’s some great stuff to see here and some excellent food hidden away.

 Bourdelle Museum